PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-1-feature-freeze.md

 ### PrestaShop 9

-Feature freeze for PrestaShop 8.1 also means that work around PrestaShop 9.0 starts.
-The `develop` branch will become a home for the next major version.
-This allows anyone to contribute with changes without worrying about [backward compatibility promise](https://github.com/PrestaShop/ADR/blob/master/0017-backward-compatibility-promise.md).
+Feature freeze for PrestaShop 8.1 also means that work around PrestaShop 9.0 can begin.
+The `develop` branch will become a home for the next major version, and contributions introducing [backward-incompatible changes](https://github.com/PrestaShop/ADR/blob/master/0017-backward-compatibility-promise.md) can now be merged.
 For many, it’s the best time to contribute!
 You can often suggest impactful changes that were impossible to merge during work on the minor version.
-If you have any plan to contribute, let's discuss [your idea here](https://github.com/PrestaShop/PrestaShop/discussions/categories/ideas).
+If you plan to contribute, let's discuss [your idea here](https://github.com/PrestaShop/PrestaShop/discussions/categories/ideas).

-Make sure to follow this blog, Live Updates, and other project communication channels because we’ll have more news to share about PrestaShop 9.0 soon!
+Make sure to follow this blog, [Live Updates](/tag/live-update/), and other project communication channels – we’ll have more news to share about PrestaShop 9.0 soon!

-In the meantime, if you want to stay updated regarding PrestaShop 8.1.0 release, make sure to follow [this issue](https://github.com/PrestaShop/PrestaShop/issues/30719) to get the latest updates.
+In the meantime, if you want to stay updated regarding the release of PrestaShop 8.1, make sure to [subscribe to this GitHub issue](https://github.com/PrestaShop/PrestaShop/issues/30719).